-A "Measurement standard" is a standard that sets out a test method, but that does not indicate what result is required when performing that test.
+A "Measurement standard" is a standard that sets out a test method, not indicating what result is required when performing the test.
 Therefore, strictly speaking, a test standard is different from a "performance standard".
 Namely, in technical use, a standard is a concrete example of an item or a specification against which all others may be measured or tested.
 Often it indicates the required performance of a product.
 However, "test standards" are also (but not exclusively) defined in the "measurement standard" itself.
 A standard has a particular scope mostly product or sector specific.